JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     alias(libs.plugins.androidLibrary) apply false
     ```

-You can learn more about the [structure of a Kotlin Multiplatform project](https://kotlinlang.org/docs/multiplatform-discover-project.html).
+If you want to better understand the layout of the resulting project, see [basics of Kotlin Multiplatform project structure](https://kotlinlang.org/docs/multiplatform-discover-project.html).

 ### Add a dependency on the shared module to your Android application

 To use cross-platform code in your Android application, connect the shared module to it, move the business logic code
 there, and make this code cross-platform.

-1. In the `build.gradle.kts` file of the shared module, ensure that `compileSdk` and `minSdk` are the same as those in
+1. In the `shared/build.gradle.kts` file, ensure that `compileSdk` and `minSdk` are the same as those in
-   the `build.gradle.kts` of your Android application in the `app` module.
+   the `app/build.gradle.kts` config of your Android application.

-   If they're different, update them in the `build.gradle.kts` of the shared module.
+   If they're different, update them in the `shared/build.gradle.kts` file.
 Otherwise, you'll encounter a
-   compile error.
+   compile error about a version mismatch.

-2. Add a dependency on the shared module to the `build.gradle.kts` file of your Android application.
+2. Add a dependency on the shared module to the `app/build.gradle.kts` file:

     ```kotlin
     dependencies {